 Learn About the ACA Medicaid Expansion in Oklahoma

 What is the Obamacare Medicaid expansion and how is Oklahoma affected?
 The new Obamacare Medicaid expansion details would have expanded eligibility to those with earning less than 138 percent of the federal poverty line, regardless of previous stipulations that involved disability and household composition.
 Along with Washington D.C., 31 states accepted the ACA Medicaid expansion and opted to increase coverage and the financial burden.
 However, Oklahoma was one of the 19 states that opted out of Affordable Care Act Medicaid expansion coverage, and although the legislature voted to expand Medicaid, the governor of Oklahoma, Kevin Stitt, vetoed the bill.
 However the Oklahoma Medicaid expansion question was put to the voters and they voted to approve it.
 ACA Medicaid expansion was approved in June 2020 and was implemented in July 2021, meaning that OK residents applying for Medicaid coverage must the same eligibility requirements.

-Find out what are the personal and financial requirements to enroll in Medicaid by reviewing our comprehensive guide.
+Find out what are the requirements to enroll in Medicaid by reviewing our comprehensive guide.

 What does opting out of the Affordable Care Act Medicaid expansion mean for Oklahoma?

 While other states in the country that chose the ACA expansion for Medicaid saw a national average growth of 27 percent in enrollment, Oklahoma only saw an enrollment growth of 1.5 percent.
 This means that the estimated 140,000 people who would have been covered under the Affordable Care Act expansion in Oklahoma, were denied Medicaid insurance options.
 In addition to these statistics, opting out of Medicaid expansion in Oklahoma allowed the $8.6 billion in federal funding from 2013 to 2022 to be left behind.
 Before the Medicaid expansion, Oklahoma was one of only two states in the country that had an uninsured rate of over 14%.
 However, those numbers are starting to turn around, thanks to the recent Medicaid expansion.